fuag15/redundant_web_pipe/README.md

   * Django
   * etc

-**Please Note:** *The coffeescript source code in this project is not original.
-It was modified the sunburst example from [here](https://github.com/mbostock/d3); however, the original author didn't get into modifying any of the structure and just converted it over.
 Working converted example from d3 can be found [here](http://fuag15.github.com/redundant_web_pipe/example/sunburst.html).

-Do enjoy such things :)*
+Do enjoy such things :)

+**Please Note:** *The javascript source code used to derive the example in this project is not original.
+It was modified from the sunburst example from [here](https://github.com/mbostock/d3); The layout and logic flow of the code has been modified to fit my preffered javascript layout in general but much of the origonal logic flow is still unmodified.*

 ### Roadmap